gschwarzer/full-stack-coding-challenge/README.md

 Using Dyn: <yes/no>
 ```

 No need to explicitly write tests, but please test your script on several sites on your own to make sure it works dependably and as expected.
 Design your code to be robust and scalable.
 New signatures for any technology may be added in the future.
-Comments are encouraged where you think necessary to explain your code and thought process."
+Comments are encouraged where you think necessary to explain your code and thought process.

 # Frontend Coding Challenge Instructions
-"For this coding challenge, you will be constructing a timeline to browse all the commands sent to student chromebooks during a classroom session.
+For this coding challenge, you will be constructing a timeline to browse all the commands sent to student chromebooks during a classroom session.
 Commands are created by teachers and sent to a subset of students in their classroom (not always the same students).
 Your job is to build a frontend which closely resembles the designer mock (below).
 For the icons in the mock, feel free to use any webfont library that is served by a CDN.
 We used Font Awesome in our mock.
 Your javascript should expose a global function layoutCommands(session, commands, students, teachers) which receives 4 arguments.
 Each of these arguments are ensured to be objects of the structures (respectively):

 ```javascript
   session {